 The next step would be to ensure that they actively plan and evaluate the use of ICT in the problem situation.
 Students typically plan for projects in ICT activities.

-Along with displaying your own enthusiasm towards the use of ICT to help with the development of the students’, they also have to articulate their thoughts about the opportunities, processes and strategies which they have experienced.
+By intervening you are able to help with the development of the students’, they also have to articulate their thoughts about the opportunities, processes, and strategies which they have experienced.
 This could be in the form of verbal, written or email and must be interactive.

-Students should consolidate their thoughts in the end through reflecting formally on their ICT learning.
-If we encourage students to reflect on the use of techniques across contexts and situations, they are more likely to generate principles, ideas and strategies that are widely applicable.
+Students should consolidate their thoughts in the end by reflecting formally on their ICT learning.
+If we encourage students to reflect on the use of techniques across contexts and situations, they are more likely to generate principles, ideas, and strategies that are widely applicable.